code-423n4/code-contests/contests/README.md

 - Email reports to submissions@code423n4.com.
 - Be sure to include your ETH address to receive your share of the pot.
 - Winners will be announced within 3 business days of contest closing date.
+- Please do not submit PRs to this repository.
+- Publicly disclosing any discovered bugs or vulnerabilities is grounds for disqualification from all C4 events.